daniel-j/usdx-linux-builder/README.md

 First you need to install a few dependencies:

-`chroot debootstrap linux32 curl rsync`
+`chroot debootstrap linux32 curl rsync chrpath`

 This requires about 7GB free space.